charleskoffler/clprolf/README.md

 Simulation Focus: Both Simula and Simol have a strong emphasis on simulation.
 Simula was specifically designed for simulation, and Simol's name, "SIMulation Objects Language," reflects its focus on simulation and modeling.
 Object-Oriented Programming: Simula is often credited as one of the earliest object-oriented programming languages.
 Simol also embraces object-oriented concepts by introducing roles for classes and interfaces, which is a fundamental aspect of object-oriented design.
 Abstraction: Both languages encourage clear abstractions in code.
 Simula introduced the concept of classes and objects as a way to model real-world entities, while Simol defines distinct roles for classes and interfaces to indicate their purpose and responsibilities.
 Real-World Modeling: Simula's object-oriented approach was aimed at modeling real-world entities and their interactions.
-Simol's "simu_rewo" is designed to represent real-world objects.
+Simol's "simu_real_world_obj" is designed to represent real-world objects.
 Principles of Simplicity: Simula was designed with simplicity in mind, focusing on providing a clear and efficient way to model complex systems.
 Simol also follows a minimalistic approach to language design, promoting clarity and simplicity.

-SIMU_ALFOC, COMPUTER AS A WORKER
+SIMU_COMP_WORKER, COMPUTER AS A WORKER

-simu_alfoc not only want to separate simu_rewo and pure computer tasks, but aims to see computer as a worker.
-The "simu" of "simu_alfoc" emphasizes that, almost of we were talking of a real-world worker.
+simu_comp_worker not only want to separate simu_real_world_obj and pure computer tasks, but aims to see computer as a worker.
+The "simu" of "simu_comp_worker" emphasizes that, almost of we were talking of a real-world worker.
 So the computer's job would be to manage his peripherals and resources, and doing all job purely relative to him.
-And that's why the "FOC" stands, to indicate that the algorithm is intended to be executed for a worker, and that worker is a computer, but it could have been a human, except in the subject of the nature of the tasks.
-So simu_alfoc really joins to ALGO 60 vision of the computer, in the sens of the algorithms using, as for abstract the worker, and for being quite human-like.
+The algorithm is intended to be executed for a worker, and that worker is a computer, but it could have been a human, except in the subject of the nature of the tasks.
+So simu_comp_worker really joins to ALGO 60 vision of the computer, in the sense of the algorithms using, as for abstract the worker, and for being quite human-like.

 INHERENTLY INCLUDE GOOD ORIENTED OBJECT PRATICES AND PATTERNS